 If you, like me, have decided you want to ‘grow your own’, then the first thing you need to decide is how to plan your vegetable garden layout.
 You absolutely shouldn’t just throw a few carrots in the dirt!

 Although I am always looking for ways to save money and spend less, I haven’t started to grow my own veg to save money.
 It may save me money in the long run, but there is some expense involved in starting a vegetable garden, especially when starting from scratch.
+If you are looking to buy some raised garden beds, you will find that garden beds can be quite expensive.

 Location

-Rather than being seen as a money saving exercise, gardening should be embraced as a healthy hobby.
+Rather than being seen as a money-saving exercise, gardening should be embraced as a healthy hobby.
 And this is true whatever the scale of your gardening estate.

-Once you decide that you want to grow your own, the first step is to determine what type of garden you’re going to build.
+Once you decide that you want to grow your own, the first step is to determine what type of veggie garden you’re going to build.
 And where your vegetable garden will be.
 Bear in mind that planning your garden will take some time and probably a bit of effort.

 Indoors